-This briefing covers:
+This briefing explains:

 - How you can use accounting software.